Defining A Polar Vortex And Highlighting Its Potential Dangers

 What Is A Polar Vortex heading

-In recent years, a phenomenon called a Polar Vortex started garnering much attention due to its devastating effects on countries in the Northern Hemisphere.
-We take a closer at this meteorological event.
+In recent times, a meteorological phenomenon called a polar vortex has started generating much attention due to its devastating effects on countries in the Northern Hemisphere.
+We take a closer look at this event.

-The name "Polar Vortex" surfaces in the mainstream media every once in a while.
-Usually, when it misbehaves and reaches further south than it is supposed to, and impacts the lives of millions of people in countries in the Northern Hemisphere.
+The name polar vortex surfaces in the mainstream media every once in a while.
+Usually this happens when it “misbehaves” and reaches further south than it is supposed to, and impacts the lives of millions of people in countries in the Northern Hemisphere.

 Polar Vortex Definition

-In the Northern Hemisphere, a polar vortex is a permanent low-pressure system that is present in the mid-to-upper atmosphere centered above the Arctic and extends from 11-50 kilometers (7-31 miles) in altitude.
+In the Northern Hemisphere, the stratospheric polar vortex is a large low-pressure system that develops in the mid-to-upper atmosphere above the Arctic during winter and extends from around 11–50 kilometres (7–31 miles) in altitude.

 Simply put, a strong polar vortex is a safe polar vortex.